Tronald/CoordinateSharp/README.md

   * -Moon Illumination (Phase, Phase Name, etc)
   * -Additional Solar Times (Civil/Nautical Dawn/Dusk)
   * -Astrological Information (Moon Sign, Zodiac Sign, Moon Name If Full Moon")
-  * -Solar/Lunar Eclipse information (see below).
+  * -Solar/Lunar Eclipse information.
-  * -Perigee/Apogee dates (static functions only as these values are not dependent upon location).
+  * -Perigee/Apogee information.

   Sun/Moon Set and Rise DateTimes are nullable.
 If a null value is returned the Sun or Moon Condition needs to be viewed to see why.
 In the below example we are using a lat/long near the North Pole with a date in August.
 The sun does not set that far North during the specified time of year.